 Here the sun sets around 5:30 pm which is really early!
 Usually, people are waking up at around 6:30 am.
 The days are totally shifted are the

 To conclude this post I’ll say that being on vacation on an island is very very very different from living there.
-When you are on vacations, you will only see the good sides of living on an island of course!
+When you are on vacation, you will only see the good sides of living on an island.
 But obviously, after a few months, you will discover the negatives sides!
-Everyone is different and it is depending on what kind of life you are looking for!
-If you are looking for a simple life and be close to nature, you will totally love the island life! 😉
+However, everyone is different and it is depending on what kind of life you are looking for!
+If you are looking for a simple life and be close to nature, you may totally love the island life! 😉

-If you have any question or experience to share as an expatriate, I would love to hear in the comments!
-Have an amazing day my travel FAM! xxx
+If you have any questions or experiences to share as an expatriate, I would love to hear in the comments! 😉 Have an amazing day my travel Fam!